JasperCroll/PhD-Thesis/README.md

-This repository contains the text and supplementairy videos of the PhD thesis of Jasper C. Croll.
+This repository contains the text and supplementary videos of the PhD thesis of Jasper C. Croll.

 The thesis and video's are publicly available to read and watch.
 A detailed expanation of the content in the video is given in the thesis.